k21971/EvilHack/doc/evilhack-changelog.md

   pointer operand in ‘s + (sizetype)((long unsigned int)sidx * 128)’ must
   not be NULL [-Waddress] (botl.c)
 - Change Convict quest artifact from an iron ball to a striped shirt
+- Tweaks to the new Convict quest artifact